osiweb/unified_retro_keyboard/hardware/interface-ascii-atmega2560/README.md

    dip).
 The note for the Apple 1 connector selection applies here as well.
 1. If you will be using the SOL-20 connector, install connector J5 (vertical 2x10 0.100")
+1. Do not populate diodes D1-D16.
+These diodes are jumpered short.
+If you are using a key matrix with no diodes, then cut the jumpers with an x-acto knife and populate the diodes.
+1. Do not populate RN1.
+The Microprocessor uses internal pullups, so this network is not required.
+The footprint is left in place in case a stronger pullup (in the 1K-10K range) is needed.

 configuration or only a serial configuration, then you can jumper these resistors with a piece of wire.